FEMI2/Eben-Portfolio/EBENPORTFOLIO_DEPLOYMENT.md

-# 🚀 Deploy ebenportfolio.eu - Complete Guide
+# 🚀 Deploy ebenezerportfolio.com - Complete Guide

-This guide will help you deploy your Django portfolio to **ebenportfolio.eu** and make it live!
+This guide will help you deploy your Django portfolio to **ebenezerportfolio.com** and make it live!

 ## 🎯 Quick Start (Recommended: Heroku)